camd67/stream-surfer/README.md

 ## Built With
 * DigitalOcean: Linux virtual server
-* ASP NET Core: framework for building the application using C#
+* ASP .NET Core: framework for building the application using C#
 * Postgres: database management system